ranixx1/study_python/README.md

 # Python Exercises Repository

-Welcome to the **Python Exercises Repository**!
+Welcome to the **Python Repository**!
 This repository is dedicated to solving Python programming exercises.

 ## Features